Sylius/Sylius/contributing/code/conventions.rst

     While "setXXX" and "replaceXXX" are very similar, there is one notable
     difference: "setXXX" may replace, or add new elements to the relation.
     "replaceXXX", on the other hand, cannot add new elements.
-If an unrecognized key as passed to "replaceXXX" it must throw an exception.
+If an unrecognized key is passed to "replaceXXX" it must throw an exception.

 .. _contributing-code-conventions-deprecations: